-Park Rangers work closely with the other PP&R staff, the Portland Police Bureau and other criminal justice agencies, Multnomah County Animal Control, neighborhood associations, youth services providers, and other social service agencies to identify, prevent, and address concerns within parks.
+We like to say the rangers are the eyes and ears of our parks.
+Portland Park Rangers work closely with our maintenance crews and other PP&R staff such as those in Customer Service.
+They maintain relationships and contacts with the Portland Police Bureau and other criminal justice agencies, Multnomah County Animal Control, neighborhood associations, youth services providers, and other social service agencies to identify, prevent, and address concerns within parks.

 Rangers are unarmed and non-sworn (law enforcement) officials who are given the authority under City Code to enforce park rules and issue park exclusions, if necessary.
 All Rangers are trained to assess a given situation and use verbal persuasion and problem solving skills to gain voluntary compliance.
 If warranted, they call police or other responders to address the park concern.

-Beginning in the spring of 2012, Rangers will provide service in the central business district/downtown area year-round during the day and early evening shifts.
-The Rangers will maintain the current level of security standards provided in the downtown parks and will work closely with other partners such as the Portland Police Bureau, Multnomah County, the Office of Neighborhood Involvement, JOIN, and other social service providers to address needs and issues that arise in downtown parks.
+In 2012, PP&R expanded the Park Ranger program to provide service in the central business district/downtown area year-round during the day and early evening shifts.
+The Rangers maintain security in 16 downtown/central city parks and work closely with other partners such as the Portland Police Bureau, Multnomah County, the Office of Neighborhood Involvement, JOIN, and other social service providers to address needs and issues that arise in downtown parks.

 Public Safety in Parks